clemsos/writings/_quora/2015-09-05-What-does-it-tell-us-about-Chinese-culture-and-society-that-according-to-an-article-on-Slate-drivers-in-China-ensure-that-they-kill-people-who-they-hit.md

 title: |
-    What does it tell us about Chinese culture and society that, according to an article on Slate, drivers in China ensure that they kill people who they hit? - Quora
+    What does it tell us about Chinese culture and society that, according to an article on Slate, drivers in China ensure that they kill people who they hit?
 ---

 This tells us nothing about China, but it tell us that having a proper